 Meet the 2015 Huxtable Fellows

-Christine Banister is a Master of Architecture candidate at the Boston Architectural College.
+Christine Banister is a Master of Architecture candidate.
 Originally from the midwest, Christine received a Bachelor of Science from Indiana University, where she studied interior design and psychology.
 Upon graduating, she traveled around the country working for artists, floral designers, and event planners in cities including Miami, Minneapolis, and Seattle.
 Christine currently works at YouthBuild Boston where she teaches design to high school students through a team-based approach to real world architecture problems.

-Mehran Jahedi Mehran is a Bachelor of Architecture candidate at the Boston Architectural College.
+Mehran Jahedi Mehran is a Bachelor of Architecture candidate.
 In addition to being a 2015 Huxtable fellow, he works at the American Repertory Theater Scene Shop, where he engages in the fabrication, installation, and layout of scenic elements.
 His previous internships through the BAC's Gateway Program focused on historic research, preservation, and adaptive reuse in the Brookline and Chestnut Hill areas.
 These experiences deepened Mehran's strong interests in the social and cultural impacts of architecture alongside the more technical aspects of digital and physical fabrication processes, materials science, and construction methods.

-Anna Mezheritskaya is a Bachelor of Architecture candidate at the Boston Architectural College.
+Anna Mezheritskaya is a Bachelor of Architecture candidate.
 She was born in St. Petersburg, Russia and immigrated to California at the age of 10.
 Her interest in architecture began with a passion for visual arts and curiosity in mathematics and sciences in high school.
 After taking a few architectural courses at a community college, she was hooked and soon transferred to the BAC to pursue her degree.
 Academically and personally, Anna is interested in the holistic sociocultural impacts that architecture and design can have on communities.
 As a designer, she tries to incorporate opportunistic, systemic ideas into studio projects with the aim to generate multidimensional positive impacts on and beyond the project site.

-Andres Rincon is a Bachelor of Architecture candidate at the Boston Architectural College.
+Andres Rincon is a Bachelor of Architecture candidate.
 He was born in Bogota, Colombia but grew up in Norwalk, Connecticut.
 Andres realized he wanted to pursue architecture when he studied and experienced the works of Louis Kahn, Leon Battista Alberti, and Andrea Palladio.
 He attended Norwalk Community College in Connecticut, where he received an associate's degree in architectural engineering.
 After graduating, Andres worked with Massaro Architecture and Design Firm as a junior architect and as a consultant for ALEA Home and Garden Contractors, LLC.

-Annika Nilsson Ripps is a Master of Architecture candidate at the Boston Architectural College.
-She holds a bachelor's of science in mechanical engineering from Worcester Polytechnic Institute.
+Annika Nilsson Ripps is a Master of Architecture candidate.
+She holds a bachelor's in mechanical engineering from Worcester Polytechnic Institute.
 After beginning her career working in the medical device industry, she is now focused on improving and strengthening communities through spatial design.
 The Huxtable Fellowship will allow her to further explore how design can protect, nurture, and strengthen human engagement—both interpersonal and with the environment.